elinCSs28/elinCSs28/README.md

-#**Emma Lin | Electrical Engineering and Computer Science Student**
+# **Emma Lin | Electrical Engineering and Computer Science Student**

 🎓 Sophomore at Rutgers University, studying Electrical Engineering and Computer Science \
 🔭 Aspiring Electrical Engineer and Data Scientist in Machine Learning \
 Positions of Interest: ML (Machine Learning Engineer), SWE (Software Engineering), EE (Electrical Engineering), BE (Backend Development), DS (Data Scientist), DE (Data Engineering), PE (Power Engineering)

 Through data collection and analytics, I strive to break down the walls between hardware and software, especially in Machine Learning.
+I am interested in network security, power engineering, AC/DC applications, and embedded systems engineering.

+# Current Work
-Current Work: Training with Break Through Tech in ML/AI (Ask about my technical growth and check out the program here! -> https://www.breakthroughtech.org/)
+Training with Break Through Tech in ML/AI (Ask about my technical growth and check out the program here! -> https://www.breakthroughtech.org/)

-🎯 Featured Project: \
+# 🎯 Featured Project: \
 TBD

-🚀 Projects: \
+# 🚀 Projects: \
 AI Studio Project

-Programming Language Summary:
+# Programming Language Summary:
 - Python, Java, C
 - Data Science: Pandas, NumPy, scikit-learn, TensorFlow
-- WebDev: HTML, CSS, Javascript(Beginners)
+- WebDev: HTML, CSS, Javascript(Beginners), Flask
 - Tools: Jupyter Notebooks, Git, Github
 - Databases: PostgreSQL

+# Github Highlights

-Contacts: \
+# Contacts: \
 Personal Email: emmalylin@gmail.com \
 University Email: ell93@scarletmail.rutgers.edu

 LinkedIn Profile: https://www.linkedin.com/in/emma-lin-55752925a/ \
 Feel free to connect with me!

-About me: \
+# About me \
 I love coffee, with or without sugar, as a way to always make my day.
 You can find me tinkering on some PCBs or coding at the edge of a lounge, getting ready for the next best project.
 I enjoy listening to Lo-Fi and K-pop, gaming with friends, and solving puzzles as a team.